1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Blood Tests

-Lab work checks for signs of inflammation, liver enzyme abnormalities, pancreatic involvement, and elevated white blood cells in cases of suspected infection or obstruction.
+Performs laboratory tests to monitor possible inflammation, liver enzyme abnormality, pancreatic presentations, and an increase in the number of white blood cells in suspected infection or obstruction.

 Abdominal Ultrasound